SUI-Components/sui/packages/sui-i18n/README.md

 i18n.t(`This is a literal to be translated`)
 ```

-The output of this call will depend both on the adapter and on the dictionary that you had previously loaded on the library.
+The output of this call will depend both on the dictionary that you had previously loaded on the library.
 So you will internationalize your components without worrying which I18N library your client is using.

 ## Installation